-Even with the best filters, etc., it is not impossible that, somehow or another, your child will accidentally hit a porn site.
+Even with the best filters, etc., it is possible that, somehow or somewhere, your child will accidentally hit a porn site.

 Sad, but true.